sam-reinhard/Psychic-Game/README.md

 # Psychic-Game

-As a homework assignment, I made this simple letter guessing game in Javascript.
-Essentially, the computer selects a random letter from an array, and the user has 9 guesses to try and guess the letter that the computer selected.
-If the user wins, their wins total goes up by one, and if they lose, their loss total goes up by one.
-While the game is going on, the guess counter goes down by 1 for every wrong guess, and the user's guesses get stored in an array that is visible on screen.
+For this homework assignment, our challenge was to create a game in JavaScript where the computer would pick a letter and the player would have nine chances to correctly guess it.
+To create the game, I created an array of letters and wrote a function that would cause the computer to randomly select one by generating a random number and using that as the index of the chosen letter.
+Then, I created if/else statements to decide the outcome for all possible scenarios.

+Check it out in action here: https://sam-reinhard.github.io/Psychic-Game/